bdanubius/bdanubius.github.io/_pages/Fellowships.md

 ### Research Statement

-The Research Statement is the core of your application, where you:
+The Research Statement is the cornerstone of your application, where you:

 1. Present your scientific vision,
 2. Outline your preparation for an independent role,
 3. Show why you and your goals are a good fit for this institution.

-Some applications may include additional essays covering points (2) and (3), but most restrict the total page count to about three pages.
-I often split the main essay into two shorter ones to fit these guidelines.
+In some cases you may be asked for additional essays covering points (2) and (3).
+However, the total number of pages over all essays was usually consistent between applications, so I would just split the main 3-page essay into two or three shorter ones, where necessary.

-I found success with a **“layered hourglass”** structure, where I began with an introduction that used my research experiences to transition from broad field questions to specific questions I planned to address.
-Then, I described my 2-3 research aims, each starting broadly, then diving into specifics, and closing on impact.
-Finally, I closed with two paragraphs highlighting “softer” qualifications, like teaching and mentorship, detailing my long-term professional vision and showing how it aligned with the program’s goals.
-To help the message come through even with a quick skim, I used boldface for 1-2 key sentences per paragraph.
+I found using a “layered hourglass” structure helpful: in which I had an introduction that utilized my research experiences to transition from the broad questions of the field to the specific questions I hoped to address.
+I then proposed 2-3 research aims, each beginning with broader motivations, narrowing to specific methods, and ending with potential impacts.
+I concluded with a summary of “softer” qualifications like teaching and mentorship, my long-term vision, and how these align with the program’s goals.
+Throughout, I used boldface (1-2 sentences per paragraph) to emphasize the takeaways, allowing my message to come through even with a skim read.

-Below is a breakdown of each part of the Research Statement and how I approached it.
+Here’s a breakdown of each part of the Research Statement and how I approached them:

 #### Introduction

-I started with a broad paragraph about the research problem, outlining why it’s an exciting field, what gaps exist, and why current technologies and concepts make it a tractable question.
+I began my introduction with a broad paragraph outlining the research problem.
+In my case, this was neurodevelopment, and I described why the topic is exciting generally, what the gaps are, and why current technologies, datasets, and concepts make this a tractable question.

-Next, I detailed my relevant research experiences.
-For longer essays, I described each PhD project in detail, showing how they built on each other, led to my current research interests, and prepared me for the position.
-For shorter essays, I condensed this to a single paragraph to provide a clear overview.
-Throughout, I emphasized independence, diversity of skills, and expertise I would bring to the institute.
+Next, I described my research experience related to the question.
+When I had 3 pages, or a separate essay for this, I would describe each of my PhD projects in detail, painting a picture of how they built upon each other and led me to my current research interests.
+For shorter essays, I condensed this down to a single paragraph which still built narrative.
+Throughout, I looked to highlight research independence, the diversity of my research toolkit, and the expertise I would bring to the institute and outlined problems.

-In the final paragraph of the introduction, I defined my research goals for the position, aligning my higher-level interests with the specific aims I was proposing.
+In the final paragraph of the introduction I transitioned to my specific research goals, connecting my high-level interests to the aims I was proposing.

 #### Research Aims

-I divided the “Body” of the Research Statement into several **Aims**, each with:

-- **Background**: Broad context of the aim.
-- **Goal**: Specific research question or objective.
-- **Approach**: Methods and steps to achieve the goal.
-- **Outlook**: Potential impact and significance.

-Each Aim followed an “hourglass” pattern, from broad motivations to specific solutions and back to broader impact.
-Remember that your evaluators may not be in your field, so keep each Aim accessible.
-In the **Approach** section, I included enough detail to show expertise in my area while remaining broadly understandable.

-Due to space constraints, I typically included only 2-3 Aims per essay.
-However, I prepared 3-4 Aims as a “pool” to tailor to different applications.
-For each, I outlined my independent capabilities and identified researchers at the institute who could take the work to the next level.
-This provided multiple entry points for discussions during interviews, as different interviewers may focus on different Aims.

-While figures were occasionally allowed, I usually omitted them unless explicitly requested.
-This saved time formatting and ensured no risk of disqualification due to formatting issues.
+I split the main body of the Research Statement into a series of “Aims,” each with its own Background, Goal, Approach, and Outlook sections.
+This followed the hourglass structure: starting broad with the Background and Goal, narrowing to the specific Approach, and broadening again to discuss the potential impact in the Outlook.

+When writing these Aims, it’s important to remember that your evaluators may not be in your field, so your writing should be accessible to a broader scientific audience.
+I personally only dove deep in the “Approach” section, in order to show to someone in-field that I still know what I am doing, but friends, especially experimentalists, have also had success being more techinical throughout.

+I found that the space constraints would only allow 2 or 3 Aims to fit into the essay.
+However, I prepared 3-4 Aims in total to have a “pool” to draw from depending on whether the position was more biologically or computationally focused.
+As I assembled Aims into an application, I outlined how I would independently approach it (e.g. through publicly available datasets or outside collaborators), but also identified potential collaborators at the institute who might enhance the work.
+Having these related, but independent, Aims proved useful during interviews, as different professors would engage with different Aims, thereby providing multiple inroads for a fruitful discussion.

+Figures were sometimes allowed, sometimes not, but often no guidance was given.
+I defaulted to not including them, unless explicitly requested.
+This significantly reduced edits, a godsend in periods when due dates piled up, and helped avoid any situation where I would be “disqualified” from the application due to missing a formatting requirement.

-#### Conclusion
+#### Conclusions

-The final section of the Research Statement highlights your alignment with the position.
-I began with a sentence describing how my Aims built toward a long-term scientific vision.
-Then, I emphasized my “softer” qualifications, such as outreach or organizing events.
-This section is also a good place to discuss teaching and mentorship if relevant.
+The last section of the Research Statement is an opportunity to show your alignment with the advertised position.
+I usually began with a sentence connecting my Aims to a broader scientific vision, signaling a transition away from the more technical sections.
+I then highlighted my “softer” qualifications, which in my case was outreach and organizing workshops and speaker series, but this section would also be a good place to discuss teaching and mentorship, if that is your focus.
+This helped frame what I would bring to the institute, including specific contributions like chalk talks or seminars I’d be excited to lead.

-I concluded by aligning my research with the program’s mission.
-When possible, I directly referenced the program’s goals from their announcement.
-Here’s an example format I used:
+Finally, I concluded by linking my goals to the program’s mission, often quoting directly from the job posting.
+My closing paragraph typically followed this structure:

 > *In summary, I believe that the intersection of neuroscience, data science, and development presents a frontier for understanding the evolution of biological intelligence.
 My aims align with [Position]'s vision to [Quote from Website].
 I believe that understanding neurodevelopmental processes will impact clinical, genomics, systems neuroscience, and machine learning communities, and I would cherish the chance to collaborate as a [Position Title].*

-This concluding paragraph allowed me to end on a strong note, showing that I’d researched the program and tailored my application accordingly.
+This concluding paragraph allowed me to end on a concrete takeaway that illustrated that I had taken the time to research the program.
+While I generally hate canned language, having this section, as well as a few similar sentences in the Aims, would allow me to rapidly, but specifically, tailor my application to the advertised position.

 ---

 ### Rec Letters

-Recommendation letters are the second most important component of your application, reinforcing your Research Statement narrative.
-Although they may feel outside your control, clear communication with your writers can elevate your application.
-Emphasize that these fellowships value independence; highlighting leadership, collaboration, and mentoring qualities can be impactful.
+Recommendation letters are the second most important component of your application, as they serve to reinforce the narrative of your Research Statement.
+While letters may feel like they are out of your control, communicating clearly with your writers about the programs you are applying to can significantly elevate your application.
+Remind your writers that these fellowships value independence, so examples of how you led projects, initiated collaborations, or mentored students can make a strong impact.

-Most programs require 3 letters, although some may ask for as few as 2 or as many as 6.
-Your primary letter should be from your PhD advisor, who can outline your research trajectory.
-Additional letters should be from individuals who can credibly support your research narrative.
-For example, dual-advised candidates or those with a previous postdoc experience have additional options.
-Otherwise, consider collaborators, summer internship mentors, or those who can attest to your teaching and mentorship skills.
+Most programs ask for 3 letters, although I’ve seen as low as two, and as many as 6.
+The core letter should be from your PhD advisor, who should paint a picture of your research trajectory.
+The remaining letters should come from people who can credibly support your narrative— if you were dual advised, or already have a first PostDoc, you’re already a letter ahead.
+Otherwise, you may consider a collaborator, a researcher you worked with for an internship, or someone who can reinforce your mentoring, teaching or outreach experiences.
+Often, recommenders may ask you to draft the letter yourself, and it can be helpful to send a brief outline of what you hope the letter will cover when first contacting those who can best support your application.

-I reached out to my letter writers 6-8 weeks before my first deadline, sharing a draft of my research proposal and my career vision.
-Around 4-6 weeks before the deadline, I sent each writer the submission portal link along with a brief blurb about the position.
-Keeping writers on track can be challenging, so I used recurring reminders and tracked submissions in a spreadsheet.
-Some applications won’t allow submission without all letters, so it’s helpful to set an earlier internal deadline to ensure everything’s completed on time.
+I reached out to my letter writers 6-8 weeks before my first deadline, attaching a rough draft of my research proposal and communicating my general vision for my next career step.
+Then, about 4-6 weeks before each deadline, I sent my recommenders the letter submission portal, and a short summary of the position and its unique focus, if relevant.
+Keeping your writers on track can be the most challenging part of your application — setting recurring reminders and keeping spreadsheets of who has submitted already can help ensure that your letters get submitted.
+Watch out for applications which require all letters to be uploaded before submitting; for these, and more generally, it may not hurt to give your letter writers the date you want to submit by, and not the last possible submission time, in order to allow for some leeway.

 ---